oconnor663/duct.py/README.md

 <strong><tt>then</tt></strong>(<em>\*command_or_expression, \*\*kwargs</em>)

-Creates a sequence expression, similar to `&&` in bash, with syntax like `pipe` above.
+Create a sequence expression, similar to `&&` in bash, with syntax like `pipe` above.
 The left side runs, and then if its returncode is zero, the right side runs.
 If you want to ignore errors on the left side, similar to `;` in bash, use `check=False` inside the left expression.